 Stay involved with Call for Code

-The 2021 Global Challenge submission period has closed, but open source projects still need your contribution
+The 2022 Call for Code Global Challenge is launching soon, but open source projects always need your contribution

-Call for Code is always on.
-While submissions for the 2021 Call for Code Global Challenge have closed, there’s still so much work to do.
-Beyond the annual Global Challenge, Call for Code has open source projects, hosted by the Linux Foundation, that need your contribution year-round.
+Beyond the annual Global Challenge, Call for Code has open source projects hosted by the Linux Foundation that need your contribution year-round.
 Developers and non-technical contributors can help with open source projects designed to tackle specific local or global societal issues:

 New to open source projects?
 Our new “Call for Code: Introduction to Open Source” online course is available at no cost and introduces you to key concepts, tools, and processes that you need to contribute to any open source project.
 Start learning, and earn a badge by completing this course.